Google Workspace : Collaboration + productivity apps (opens in new tab)

 As with other office suites there is the ability to create and edit documents, spreadsheets and presentations.
 Users can collaborate on projects and make comments in files where necessary.

-WordPerfect was developed by Corel nearly 40 years ago and is available on Windows only.
-It was most popular in the 80's where it was known for its DOS and Microsoft Windows versions.
+WordPerfect has had a number of owners over the years since it was developed in the late 1970s.
+Fast forward to 1996, it was purchased by Corel who, back then wanted to build a business capable of competing with Microsoft and Adobe.
+WordPerfect was most popular in the 80's where it was known for its DOS and Microsoft Windows versions.
 It was soon eclipsed by Microsoft Office upon its release.

 Like other suites it can save to many different formats such as DOCX, PDF and HTML.
 The common file extensions for WordPerfect files is WPD.
 It also offers ebooks publishing and macro management.